 (Written and performed by Reynold D. Philipsek copyright 1993 re-released and mastered 2012)

-Reynold-lots of guitars, bass, knee slap horse hooves, wooden “train flute”, whoops and hollers
+Reynold-lots of guitars, bass, knee slap horse hooves, wooden “train flute,” whoops and hollers, tambourine

-This song originally came out in 1993 and was re-released on the “Last Summer” album in 2012.
+This song originally came out in 1993 and I re-released it on the “Last Summer” album in 2012.

 One source of obvious influence on this song was Ennio Morricone’s music scores for the so-called “Dollars trilogy” which were, as many know, three films shot in Italy starring Clint Eastwood with a Wild West theme; ergo the term “Spaghetti Western.”